 So, uh, hurray?
 What does this mean for people (not mice)?
 Well, let’s look at an example:

 Jenny is starting to feel her age; her knees ache a bit more than they used to, her back is acting up, and her hair is thinning ever so slightly.
-She’s also been turning up the volume on her TV in order to hell all of the nuanced dialogue on Grey’s Anatomy.
+She’s also been turning up the volume on her TV in order to hear all of the nuanced dialogue on Grey’s Anatomy.
 Now, Jenny’s experience is pretty typical–especially when it comes to hearing loss.

 And what if Jenny had a twin sister?
 Let’s name her Anna.
-Would we expect Anna to exhibit the same signs hearing loss?
+Would we expect Anna to exhibit the same signs of hearing loss?
 Maybe!
 In theory, if Anna had the same hearing loss-causing genes as Jenny, she would certainly be at risk.
 Predisposition is not predestination.
 Knowing their risks, though, would help them protect themselves.

 What if they discovered otosclerosis was genetic (as many researchers suspect)?
-If Jenny and Anna knew they had genes that predisposed them to otosclerosis, they might use that information to make different decisions, such as avoid hormonal therapy as some research suggests a connection between hormones and increased likelihood of otosclerosis.
+If Jenny and Anna knew they had genes that predisposed them to otosclerosis, they might use that information to make different decisions, such as avoiding hormonal therapy, as some research suggests a connection between hormones and the increased likelihood of otosclerosis.
 Scientists are also working on what “turns on” specific genes to help people prevent conditions they may be predisposed to.
 This science is evolving, and new discoveries are made every day.
 But knowing your risks helps you make better decisions in your overall care and to take advantage of new discoveries when they become available.